Member Handbook

 Individual Support Plan Approval

 When your ISP is completed, you (or your guardian, if applicable) will be asked to sign it.
-If the ISP is missing information, or you or your guardian have any concerns, talk with your care manager.
-You cannot receive NC Innovations waiver services if you do not have an approved ISP.
-Your care manager submits the ISP to Trillium Utilization Management and requests approval of the services in the ISP.
-The ISP approval process is separate from the service approval.
-Not all services are approved on an annual basis.
+If the ISP is missing information or you (or your guardian) have concerns, talk with your care manager.
+You cannot get NC Innovations waiver services if you do not have an approved ISP.

 Back to Top ▲